cogment/cogment-doc/docs/reference/cli/orchestrator.md

 ### `lifecycle_port`

 The TCP port where to serve the [trial lifecycle gRPC service](../grpc.md#service-triallifecyclesp).
 This is where the [Controller](../../guide/development-guide.mdx#controller) connects to.
 It can be the same as the `actor_port`.

+If set to 0, then the system will automatically choose a free port.
+This is normally used in combination with a [Directrory](#directory_endpoint).

 Can be specified as: